Our Score: 86/100

 Time Tracking, Cost Reporting, Budgeting

-OpenProject provide time tracking software that allows you to stay on top of your project budgets and your spent time.
+OpenProject provides time tracking software that allows you to stay on top of your project budgets and your spent time.
 Time and costs can be easily tracked on tasks.
 Define project budgets, easily assign tasks to it and stay informed about how your team is performing.
 Use cost reports for in-depth analysis and share your reports with other users.

 Budget dashboards provide a top-level overview of your project budgets as well as a detailed analysis of time and costs.
 Export budgets for further processing.
 Use OpenProject’s sophisticated roles and permissions to define project access for different stakeholders.